ericpaulsen/coder-oss/README.md

 # Deploying Coder OSS

 This repo includes the setup for my [Coder OSS](https://github.com/coder/coder) deployment.
-Makes use of an external PostgreSQL DB, a Caddy server, and a GitHub OAuth application.
+It makes use of an external PostgreSQL DB, a Caddy server, and a GitHub OAuth application.

 ## Dependencies